romario333/jQuery-Scanner-Detection/README.md

 Callback after detection of a unsuccessful scanning (scanned string in parameter)
 ###onReceive
 Default: false
+Callback after receiving and processing a char (scanned char in parameter)
+###onKeyDetect
+Default: false
-Callback after receive a char (original keypress event in parameter)
+Callback after detecting a keyDown (key char in parameter) - in contrast to onReceive, this fires for non-character keys like tab, arrows, etc. too!
 ###onScanButtonLongPressed
 Default: false
 Callback after detection of a successfull scan while the scan button was pressed and held down.
 This can only be used if the scan button behaves as a key itself (see scanButtonKeyCode).
 This long press event can be used to add a secondary action.
 For example, if the primary action is to count some items with barcodes (e.g. products at goods-in), it is comes very handy if a number pad pops up on the screen when the scan button is held.
 Large number can then be easily typed it instead of scanning fifty times in a row.
+Note: this option requires scanButtonKeyCode to be set to a valid key code!
 ###timeBeforeScanTest
 Default: 100
 Wait duration (ms) after keypress event to check if scanning is finished